grantnelson/121/proposal.md

 ![Storyboard](https://github.com/dssung/COGS121-NONAME/blob/master/Storyboard%20Images/proposalstoryboard.jpg)

 ## Which feedback we took
+We had much feedback that was taken into consideration.
+"This definitely identifies a problem".
+"This is a really neat map idea so no students will get lost".
+We did recieve some negative feedback that mainly centered around being able to map your route in other apps.
+We hope to overcome this by making the experience tailored to UCSD students, and designing it in a way that optimizes the experience.

 ## Features
 - Input your classes & classtimes and our app will quickly locate them all